The Best Treadmills for Walkers

 Our research told us that reliable walking treadmills should meet or exceed certain criteria for size, motor power, and durability.
-We rounded up the best models we could find that matched our expectations and were rated highly by customers, fitness experts, and online review sites.
-Here’s what we looked for:
+We rounded up the best treadmills we could find that matched our expectations and were rated highly by customers, fitness experts, and online review sites.
+Here’s what we looked for.

 Treadmill decks don't vary much between models.
-The treadmill footprint generally sits at around 7’ by 3’, and roughly 3/4 of that space is taken up by the belt.
+The treadmill footprint generally sits at around 7 x 3 feet, and roughly three-fourths of that space is taken up by the belt.
 A good belt size depends on the biomechanics of the user, coupled with their preferred workout style.
-Runners — or walkers with extra long legs — may need the belt length to hit 60” so they can comfortably extend their legs with every stride.
-But most walkers will have plenty of room on a belt 55" long.
+Runners — or walkers with extra-long legs — may need the belt length to hit 60 inches so they can comfortably extend their legs with every stride.
+But most walkers will have plenty of room on a belt 55 inches long.

 A spacious width, on the other hand, is less about accommodating strides (footfalls don’t generally land outside hip width) and more about avoiding the feeling of constraint.
-Some budget treadmills have belts as narrow as 18”, but we preferred an extra couple of inches for breathing room.
+Some budget treadmills have belts as narrow as 18 inches, but we preferred an extra couple of inches for breathing room.

-Treadmill motor power is typically measured in continuous horsepower: the max level of energy the machine can put out over time.
-Spendier models have an increased range, as they’re designed with runners in mind.
+Treadmill motor power is typically measured in continuous horsepower (CHP): the max level of energy the machine can put out over time.
+The best treadmills have an increased range, as they’re designed with runners in mind.
 Their engines generate 3 to 3.5 CHP, and luxury options climb above 4 CHP — about twice as much as you need if you’re looking to take a brisk stroll or a jog.
-2 CHP was our minimum, but we preferred motors hitting closer to 2.5: Extra power guards against inconsistent performance, especially important if the user weighs above 200 lbs. or plans to keep an intense workout schedule.
+While 2 CHP was our minimum, we preferred motors hitting closer to 2.5: Extra power guards against inconsistent performance, especially important if the user weighs above 200 lbs. or plans to keep an intense workout schedule.